SDM-TIB/SDM-RDFizer/README.md

 # About and Authors
 The SDM-RDFizer has been developed by members of the Scientific Data Management Group at TIB, as an ongoing research effort.
 The development is coordinated and supervised by Maria-Esther Vidal (maria.vidal@tib.eu).
 We strongly encourage you to please report any issues you have with the SDM-RDFizer.
 You can do that over our contact email or creating a new issue here on Github.
-The SDM-RDFizer has been implemented by

-Enrique Iglesias (current version, s6enigle@uni-bonn.de) and Guillermo Betancourt (version 0.1, guillermojbetancourt@gmail.com)
+The SDM-RDFizer has been implemented by Enrique Iglesias (current version, s6enigle@uni-bonn.de) and Guillermo Betancourt (version 0.1, guillermojbetancourt@gmail.com) under the supervision of David Chaves-Fraga (dchaves@fi.upm.es), Samaneh Jozashoori (samaneh.jozashoori@tib.eu), and Kemele Endris (kemele.endris@tib.eu)

-Under the supervision of:

-David Chaves-Fraga (dchaves@fi.upm.es), Samaneh Jozashoori (samaneh.jozashoori@tib.eu), and Kemele Endris (kemele.endris@tib.eu)

 # Installing and Running the SDM-RDFizer
 The SDM-RDFizer can run by building a docker container or by installing the RDFfizer locally.